 How can I tell if an aquaculture drug is legally marketed?

-It’s not always easy to tell if an aquaculture drug is legally marketed, meaning if it’s approved, conditionally approved, or indexed.
 Here are some tips to help you identify legally marketed aquaculture drugs.

 Look at the drug’s label.

 All FDA-approved animal drugs have a New Animal Drug Application (NADA) number, or for generic animal drugs, an Abbreviated New Animal Drug Application (ANADA) number.
-Many drug companies list the six-digit NADA or ANADA number and the statement, “Approved by FDA,” on the drug’s label, although they aren’t required to do so.
+Many drug companies include the six-digit NADA or ANADA number and the statement, “Approved by FDA,” on the drug’s label, although they aren’t required to do so.

 Conditionally approved animal drugs also have a six-digit application number which appears on the drug’s label as part of the following required statement: